I have here my formerly nicotine-stained fingers, a story from the New York Times, November 3rd, 2000.

 Almost seven years ago.

-What we just had a story from Ron Fournier.
+We just had a story from Ron Fournier.

-If you're just joining us here, welfare recipient Medicaid recipient just getting up.
+If you're just joining us here, welfare recipient, Medicaid, recipient just getting up.

-Well, the lead of the story is Senator Hillary Rodham Clinton, Hillary Rodham Clinton running for president on her husband's White House record.
+We just had a story from Ron Fournier in the Associated Press and the headline, well, the lead of the story is Senator Hillary Rodham Clinton, Hillary Rodham Clinton running for president on her husband's White House record.

 It's a strategy that cuts both ways.